 This specification defines two LPC locality cycles, TPM-Write and TPM-Read, which were added for communication between the chipset and the TPM.
 On the LPC bus, with the exception of the START field, these cycles are identical to I/O cycles.
+These locality cycles are an additional flag to the TPM (beyond addressing) that the cycles are

-These locality cycles are an additional flag to the TPM (beyond addressing) that the cycles are intended for the TPM as locality commands.
+2695 locality cycles are an additional flag to the TPM (beyond addressing) that the cycles are intended for the TPM as locality commands.
 These commands can only be generated by a trusted process, e.g. the chipset.